-- graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - location and details of local and regional potable groundwater supplies, including their current use and potential for future use; - bedrock fracture sizes and orientations in relation to groundwater flow; - the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and subwatersheds, overlaid by key project components; - hydrological regimes, including monthly, seasonal and annual water flow (discharge) data; - for each affected water body, the total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments); - seasonal surface water quality, including analytical results (e.g. water temperature, turbidity, pH, dissolved oxygen profiles, concentrations of contaminants of concern and metals, with the interpretation of results for any anomalous values) and interpretation for representative tributaries and water bodies including all sites to receive mine effluents or runoff; - any local and regional potable surface water resource; - sediment quality analysis for key sites likely to receive mine effluents.
+- surface water and groundwater quality, including lab analytical results for metals, major ions, other contaminants of concern, and physical parameters, including temperature, with the interpretation of results for any anomalous values and for contaminants of concern; - graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - local and regional potable groundwater supplies, including their current use and potential for future use; - bedrock fracture sizes and orientations in relation to groundwater flow; - the delineation of drainage basins, at appropriate scales (water bodies and watercourses), including intermittent streams, flood risk areas and wetlands, boundaries of the watershed and subwatersheds, overlaid by key project components; - hydrological regimes, including monthly, seasonal and annual water flow (discharge) data; - for each affected water body, the total surface area, bathymetry, maximum and mean depths, water level fluctuations, type of substrate (sediments); - seasonal surface water quality, including analytical results (e.g. water temperature, turbidity, pH, dissolved oxygen profiles) and interpretation for representative tributaries and water bodies including all sites to receive effluents or runoff; - any local and regional potable surface water resource; - sediment quality analysis for key sites likely to receive effluents.